Jawaharlal Nehru Stadium, Delhi: Renovation

 Delhi was selected as the host city of the 2010 Commonwealth Games on 14 November 2003 during the CGF General Assembly in Montego Bay, Jamaica, defeating the competing bid from Hamilton, Canada.
 In 2006, the Indian government decided to renovate the Jawaharlal Nehru Stadium for the Commonwealth Games.

 The Indian government chose the design of the German architectural company Gerkan, Marg and Partners.
 Renovation of the stadium started in 2007.
 Nearly 4,000 construction workers worked on the stadium in double shifts.
 The substantially remodelled and modernised stadium was inaugurated on 27 July 2010.
 The stadium was given a new roof, improved seating, and other new facilities to meet international standards to allow it to host the athletic events and the opening and closing ceremonies of the 2010 Commonwealth Games.
 The capacity of the stadium was reduced from 78,000 to 60,254.
 The cost of the renovation was around ₹961 crore.

 The 53,800 m2 Teflon-coated roof, designed by the German structural engineering and consulting firm Schlaich Bergermann Partner, was built at a cost of ₹308 crore.
 Taiyo Membrane Corporation supplied and installed the PTFE glass fibre fabric roof.
-It is the one of the largest membrane roof system in the world.
+It is one of the largest membrane roof system in the world.
 8,500 tonnes of steel were used in the construction of the stadium's roof and its support structure.
 A new 10-lane synthetic Olympic standard running track and a synthetic grass field were added.
 A 400-metre warm-up track was also constructed.
 A 150 metre long tunnel below the ground of the stadium was constructed for the opening and closing ceremonies.
 In case of emergency, the construction of the stadium allows for all 60,000 spectators to be safely evacuated within 6 minutes.
 A new Electro-Voice professional audio system by Bosch Communications was set up in the stadium.

 Two new venues were constructed next to the stadium for the Games: four synthetic greens for the lawn bowls event and a 2,172-seat gymnasium for the weightlifting event.
 The stadium is a part of the Jawaharlal Nehru sports complex which houses the headquarters of the Sports Authority of India.
 The design of the stadium is similar to Century Lotus Stadium in Foshan, China, designed by the same company.